ginsterma/MyFanky/index.md

-## Willkommen auf der GitHub-Page von MyFanky!
+## Willkommen auf der GitHub-Page von MyFanky-LernApp!

 You can use the [editor on GitHub](https://github.com/ginsterma/MyFanky/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.